Weekdays 9:30am - 7pm.

 What is the proprietary rotary field technology?

-Waves and Vibrations Therapy is a safe treatment as the dosage of electrical current does not pose any danger or harm.
+Waves and Vibrations Therapy is a safe treatment, as the electrical current dosage poses no danger or harm.

 This article has been written under the guidance and advisory of Dr. Ivan Puah, who has a Graduate Diploma in Sports Medicine and is trained in Trigger Point Dry Needling, and serves as the medical director of Amaris B. Clinic.
 The information provided herein is intended solely for educational purposes, to share the benefits of holistic therapies for pain relief management.
 It is important to note that waves and vibrations therapy should only be administered by trained and certified professionals.